IamNai0/My-java-Programe/README.md

 # My-java-Programe
-This is a school of Java programe
+This is a school of Java programe.